renanbernardelli/Minotaur-Trader-Bot/README.md

 # bot_trader_crypto
-A multi-currency bot for Binance.
+A crypto bot for Binance.